 1. Financial metrics of Key Performance Indicators definition

-Profit: Suffice it to say, but it’s still important to remember because it’s one of the most important performance indicators out there.
+Profit: Suffice it to say, that it’s still important to remember because it’s one of the most important performance indicators out there.
 Be sure to analyze both gross and net profit margins to better understand how successful your company is at achieving higher returns.

 Cost: Measure cost-effectiveness and find the best ways to reduce and manage your spending.